jbriaux/c-bittrex/README.md

 "Special" calls
 -------------

-Some calls uses bittrex API V2.
+Some calls use bittrex API V2.
 It may change in the future (not stable version of bittrex API, stable version is API V1.1) so could break.
 ```
 GETTICKS (implemented and used by bot)
 TRADEBUY (not implemented yet)